opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Flip(src, dst=None, flipMode=0)-> None

-    :param src: Source array.
+    :param src: input array.

-    :param dst: Destination array of the same size and type as  ``src`` .
+    :param dst: output array of the same size and type as ``src``.

-    :param flipCode: Flag to specify how to flip the array.
-0 means flipping around the x-axis.
-Positive value (for example, 1) means flipping around y-axis.
-Negative value (for example, -1) means flipping around both axes.
-See the discussion below for the formulas.
+    :param flipCode: a flag to specify how to flip the array; 0 means flipping around the x-axis and positive value (for example, 1) means flipping around y-axis.
+Negative value (for example, -1) means flipping around both axes (see the discussion below for the formulas).

 The function ``flip`` flips the array in one of three different ways (row and column indices are 0-based):